gkord/countries-of-the-world/README.md

 A React application that calls the RestCountries API and returns the name and flag of 6 countries.
-Due to time constraints the rest of the functionality is incomplete however user can click on a button for "more facts" and a modal will appear that would theoretically contain more data on the country selected.
+User can search by region.
+Currently working on functionality of rendering more data into a modal when user clicks on "More Info"